michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 With prices ready, we can finally start thinking about Continuous Aggregates.
 As mentioned earlier, we will aggregate both: energy and the corresponding costs.
 With current limitations of CAGG contstruct, it's virtually impossible to write stright SQL query returning our aggregates.
 So to make it, we need a helper functions calculating net cost and fees: `calculate_cost()` and `calculate_fee()` functions respectively.
 Both will be called by the first-level CAGG.

-There two functions `get_entities_for_cagg_energy()`  and `get_entities_for_cagg_costs()` provide list of entities to process.
-Using them make changing this list possible without need of dropping the CAGG.
+Two functions `get_entities_for_cagg_energy()`  and `get_entities_for_cagg_costs()` provide list of entities to process.
+Using them, instead of listing entities stright within CAGGs, make changing this list possible without need of dropping the CAGG.

 > If you are using TimescaleDB older than v2.20, you will need to change STABLE to IMMUTABLE.
-This workaround works under this specific scenario.
-Otherwise it's not adviced to declare the non-immutable code as IMMUTABLE.
+Otherwise the Postgresql reject creation of CAGGs.
+This workaround works for this specific scenario.
+Otherwise it's not adviced to declare the non-immutable code as IMMUTABLE and might lead to unwanted and unexpected results.

 ```sql